mebjas/mebjas.github.io/_posts/2021-07-11-how-to-use-renderscript-to-convert-YUV_420_888-yuv-image-to-bitmap.md

 > Note: There is a certain overhead associated with construction of this object (driven by initialization cost).
 Be mindful of when to initialize this.
-On a mid tier Android device I observed it to take between `0ms - 14ms`.
-The cost could be higher on a low end device.
+On a mid-tier Android device I observed it to take between `0ms - 14ms`.
+The cost could be higher on a low-end device.

 #### toBitmap(Image image) method.
 ```java